groundwater/federation/README.md

 Incoming messages are matched in-order against the `regex` key.
 The first match wins, and the packet is forwarded to the gateway at the destination address.
+The default route will always be matched last.

 See the example in [Multi-Proc Example](https://github.com/jacobgroundwater/federation/tree/master/examples/multi-proc) for two-process routing table.
 Routes can be the same, or different hosts.